Kayathiri-Mahendrakumaran/SongsDB/README.md

     }
 }
 ```
-And there are sample queries in queries.txt.
+And there are sample queries in Files/queries.txt.